yasinuddowla/file-uploader/README.md

 # File Upload API Documentation

-This API allows clients to upload `.nc` (NetCDF) files to a server, storing them in a configurable directory.
+This API allows clients to upload files to a server, storing them in a configurable directory.
 It uses Bearer token authentication for security.

 ## Base URL